ElectricRCAircraftGuy/glances_wiki/How-to-create-a-new-Glances-plugin-?.md

 In the glances/plugins folder, create a glances_foo.py file.

-You can use the following skeleton: https://gist.github.com/nicolargo/505e5603217c8c4f8adf779dda558841
+You can use the following skeleton: https://gist.github.com/nicolargo/505e5603217c8c4f8adf779dda558841 This skeleton is only compliant with Glances 2.x.

 ## Init your plugin in the main script